What is Flotation Cost in Finance?

 - As part of the % cost of capital

 Let’s further assume the company is entering a new project which requires a total capital of $100000.
 The company will finance it 40% by debt of 6% and 60% by Equity.
 The tax rate is 40%.
 Assume inflow from the project is $20000 every year till 15 years.

 Let’s now calculate the NPV of the project.
 For calculating the NPV, we will need the WACC for the same.

 |Source of Capital||New Issuance||Proportion||Cost of Capital||Cost of Capital (Absolute)||Cost of Capital (after Flotation Cost)||Cost of Capital (Absolute)|

-Now, we need to calculate the NPV for the project for both the situation.
+We need to calculate the NPV for the project for both situations.

 Part of the Cost of Capital

 WACC = 11.15% when the flotation cost is part of the cost of capital.

 When flotation cost is part of cost of capital, NPV = 117057 – 100000 = 17057